 4. Pay during the notice period

-Anyone legally classed as an employee must be paid as normal for any time they work during their notice period.
+Anyone with the legal status of employee must be paid as normal for any time they work during their notice period.

-If an employee is off work during their notice period, the amount they're paid will depend on the type of notice they have.
+An employee might be off work during their notice period.
+In this case, how much they're paid will depend on the type of notice.

 Checking the notice period